 Do I Need a Settlement Broker?

-Life insurance may seem fairly straightforward: get life insurance when you’re healthy, keep your premiums up to date, and when you die the face value is paid to your beneficiary.
-But there are other scenarios, and one of them is to sell your policy in a life insurance settlement.
+Life insurance may seem fairly straightforward: get a plan when you’re healthy, keep your premiums up to date, and when you die the face value is paid to your beneficiary.
+But there are other scenarios, and one of them is to sell your policy.

-Life insurance settlement, or life settlement, constitutes the sale of a life insurance policy for its present market value.
-Seniors can access the equity accrued in their life insurance policies to pay debts or for unexpected bills, emergencies, or just to enjoy life!
+Life insurance settlement, or life settlement, constitutes the sale of a policy for its present market value.
+Seniors can access the equity accrued in their policies to pay debts or for unexpected bills, emergencies, or just to enjoy living!

-Arising as an option in the last decade, life settlement evolved from the viatical life settlements option developed in the 1980s.
-Prior to these alternatives, the insured had just two options: borrow against the cash value of a life insurance policy, or turn to the insurance company for the policy’s surrender value.
+Arising as an option in the last decade, this option evolved from the viatical settlements option developed in the 1980s.
+Prior to these alternatives, the insured had just two options: borrow against the cash value of a plan, or turn to the insurance company for the policy’s surrender value.

-Now seniors can access true current market value from their life insurance policies!
+Now seniors can access true current market value from their agreements!
 But there are some restrictions to consider:

-• Have a life expectancy of 12 years or less.
+- Have an expectancy of 12 years or less.

 The majority of retired seniors qualify, and that likely means you do too!